 I felt like I haven’t written a studying post in so long!
 However now that we are on the final stretch of revision before exam season, my posts will mirror this with an increase in revision content.
-I think that a lot of people like my college work posts and it seems to help a lot of people, so I’m hoping this helps you too.
+I think that a lot of people like my college work posts and it seems to help a lot of people, so I’m hoping these 5 tips for studying success helps you too.
 Whether you are just starting GCSE’s or doing your masters, I’m sure you can reflect these tips into your studying life.
 These have really helped me so heres to hoping they do the same for you too.

 Do not make a revision timetable

 Now this point is one very specific to me and I know that a lot of people love making them, but for me I just can’t stand them.
 I made one for GCSE, it took me ages and then it made me feel so under pressure to conform to a time set.
 I honestly think it made the quality of my work decrease as I spent half the time rushing.
 My brain doesn’t work in short bursts and instead I spend long amounts of time on tasks, so that why a timetable doesn’t work for me.
 It only made me feel bad when I agreed to that spontaneous meal out with my family or spent an extra hour on my homework that I didn’t anticipate.
 Instead I don’t set myself time constraints and just make a list of everything that I want to get done that day… then start it!
 I often tell myself that I wont stop until my entire list is done but thats just dependent on the size of the list and how achievable it is, often its really not!
 Making a list is more individualised in my opinion as I can do what I want each day and tailor it to how I feel, if I don’t fancy doing a certain subject I don’t have to!

 Do homework first… and extra